 Additional Coverages

 Additional coverages can enhance the protection offered by the core professional liability coverage and general liability insurance in a robust insurance plan.
-These may include workers’ compensation, business property, and cyber insurance.
+These may include ID theft protection.

 Top Insurance Providers for Personal Trainers